Hibby/packetradio-guide/docs/beginners-guide.md

 ### Addresses

 Every station on the network has an address.
-The Government issued yours when you passed your ham exam (or if you've not sat it, they will do once you pass!).
+The Government issued yours when you passed your ham exam (or if you've not sat it, they will do once you pass!) - it's simply your callsign.
 My station, as an example, is MM0RFN on the air.

 Sometimes, when we want to offer a service from our computer, such as a messageboard or chatroom, we will add a number afterwards.
 We call this an SSID, a Service Set IDentifier.
 Due to the limitations of AX.25, we can have from number 1 to 15.